Best Electric Guitars for Beginners: Top 10 Picks

 Comparison Table of Top Electric Guitar Brands

-Choosing a brand can feel overwhelming, but many reputable manufacturers offer excellent beginner-friendly electric guitars.
+Many reputable manufacturers offer excellent beginner-friendly electric guitars.
 Here’s a comparison of some popular choices:

 Brand Key Characteristics Typical Price Range (Beginner Models) Pros Cons